-In the sea, which completely surrounds it, warm and cold currents intersect, resulting in various types of seafood such as crab, shrimp, squid, amberjack, and tuna being caught, as well as an abundance of products of the sea such as oysters, abalones, turban shells, and seaweed!
+In the surrounding ocean, warm and cold currents intersect, resulting in various types of seafood such as crab, shrimp, squid, amberjack, and tuna being caught, as well as an abundance of products of the sea such as oysters, abalones, turban shells, and seaweed!

-Also, as there are mountains and plains on this island, it is a treasure trove of delicious things such as rice and fruits, including Okesa persimmons, Le Lectier pears, and apples!
+Also, as there are mountains and plains on this butterfly-shaped island, it is a treasure trove of delicious rice and fruits, including Okesa persimmons, Le Lectier pears, and apples!

 In this manner, while being an outlying island, with its mix of aristocratic culture, samurai culture, and commoner culture, Sado is said to be a “microcosm of Japan.”

 To get to Sadogashima from overseas, after going to Tokyo Station from Narita Airport, it will take about four hours even if you take the Shinkansen.
-There are also many tourists who travel internationally to Niigata Airport and many people visit Sado to experience the culture of an outlying island of Japan.
+Many tourists travel internationally to Niigata Airport, visiting Sado to experience the culture of an outlying island of Japan.

 Getting to Sado Island from Niigata

 This is how to get to Sado’s Ryōtsu Port from the Port of Niigata.
-It is also close to Honshu (the main island of Japan) and takes one hour to get there by jetfoil and about two-and-a-half hours by car ferry.
-It is unexpectedly easy to go there.
+It takes about one hour to get there by jetfoil and about two-and-a-half hours by car ferry.
 Choose which boat to take based on your preference, budget, and schedule.

 ■Jetfoil (time required: 1 hour 5 minutes)

 A double-decker boat that can carry up to 250 people.
-All of the seats are reserved, and it is able to float on the surface of the sea and travel at a speed of 80km/h, which is why it is also called the “airplane of the sea."
-Recommended for those who want to get there as quickly as possible and for those who are prone to seasickness.
+All of the seats are reserved, and the craft can streak across the sea's surface at a speed of 80km/h.
+Recommended for those who want to get there as quickly as possible and those prone to seasickness.
 Going outside, such as onto the main deck while traveling and loading private automobiles, is not allowed.

 ■Car ferry (time required: 2.5 hours)

 A large ferry that can carry up to 1,500 people.
 There are suites, special class seats, first-class carpet sets, first-class chair seats, and second-class unreserved seats.
-There is a canteen on board.
+In addition, there is a canteen on board.
 You can freely step out onto the main deck, so you can enjoy your sea trip while feeling the salty sea breeze.
-Recommended for those who want to spend the least amount possible, those who want to enjoy the journey, and those who want to load their private automobiles onto the boat.
+It is recommended for those who want to spend the least amount possible, those who want to enjoy the journey, and those who want to load their private automobiles onto the boat.

 You can check Sado Kisen’s website for detailed information about the boats and reservations: https://www.sadokisen.co.jp/

-You can tour Sado Island smoothly by using a car to move around.
+You can tour Sado Island smoothly by using a car to get around.
 Load your private automobile onto the car ferry or rent a car near Ryōtsu Port.

 Top 8 sightseeing spots on Sado Island

 While Sado Island has many sights worth seeing, we will introduce eight sightseeing spots that we highly recommend.
-During the time you spend moving around, the view of fields and the sea will surely calm your heart.
-Please spend plenty of time touring Sado Island.
+While you're moving around the island, the view of fields and the sea will surely calm your heart.
+So please spend plenty of time touring Sado Island.

 At Sado, the round tubs can be freely and easily maneuvered, which resulted in them being used as fishing boats.
 At Rikiya Kankō Kisen at Ogi Port, you can experience riding on this Tarai Bune.

-A boatwoman wearing a kimono uses a single oar to freely move the boat.
-Upon riding on the boat, it is unexpectedly stable and surprisingly easy to maneuver.
+A boatwoman wearing a kimono uses a single oar to move the boat around.
+Upon riding on the boat, you'll find it is unexpectedly stable and surprisingly easy to maneuver.
 You can explore the surface of the sea for about ten minutes while learning about the history of the Tarai Bune and the fish that can be caught here.

 At this Rikiya Kankō Kisen, other than experiencing riding on a Tarai Bune, you can also ride on a high-speed motorboat.
-You can enjoy places of natural beauty such as caves, inlets, and lighthouses, as well as the incredible view of the cobalt blue Ogi Coast while feeling the salty sea breeze!
+In addition, you can enjoy places of natural beauty such as caves, inlets, and lighthouses, as well as the incredible view of the cobalt blue Ogi Coast while feeling the salty sea breeze!